-The 1967-1975 Jaguar E-types with the 4.2 engine had a pair of Zenith-Stromberg carbs.
+The 1967-1975 Jaguar E-type with the 4.2 engine were factory-fitted with a pair of Zenith-Stromberg carbs.
 These were emission-calibrated to meet U.S. air-quality standards.
 The loss of horsepower was offset by having a cleaner-running engine.
-(Note: 1971-1975 Jaguar V12 engines used two pairs of Zenith-Stromberg carburetors, which flanked both sides of the engine.)
+(Note: 1971-1975 Jaguar V12 engines used two pairs of Z-Stroms, which flanked both sides of the engine.)

 Replacing The O-Ring

 There is a small star washer and screw that keep the assembly from coming out.
 Once the nut, washer and metering needle are removed, the piston is empty inside.
 Clean the inside and outside thoroughly.